refmdio/charts/refmd/README.md

 ## Configuration Highlights

 - `app.*`: Controls the frontend deployment, service, and ingress settings.
 - `api.*`: Configures the backend API, including clustering and storage integration settings.
 Persistent volumes for the API are disabled by default because the HA profile stores uploads in MinIO/S3.
 Enable the PVCs only when using the filesystem storage backend.
+Use `api.extraEnv` / `api.extraEnvFrom` to mount additional secrets or config maps (for example, supplying an external `DATABASE_URL`).
 - `postgres.*`: Enables the bundled PostgreSQL database or allows pointing to an external instance.
 - `redis.*`: Manages the Redis instance used for realtime coordination and task queues.
 - `minio.*`: Configures the MinIO object storage deployment.